Pacific Fleet (Russia): Recent events

 In the 1990s and 2000s, the Pacific Fleet lost many of its larger units.
 Within a few years after the collapse of the Soviet Union, the Fleet lost all its aircraft carriers, and by early 2000 only one cruiser remained active with the Fleet.
 By the end of the 2010s, the Fleet consisted of one large missile cruiser, five destroyers, ten nuclear submarines, eight diesel-electric submarines plus numerous light units, amphibious ships and auxiliaries.

+May 1992 saw the first of five large ammunition explosions at Pacific Fleet storage depots, 1992–2003.
+The blast rocked the city of Vladivostok.

 Between 5–12 July 2013, warships from the Russian Pacific Fleet and the North Sea Fleet of the People's Liberation Army Navy participated in Joint Sea 2013, bilateral naval maneuvers held in the Peter the Great Bay.
 Joint Sea 2013 was the largest naval drills yet undertaken by the PRC's navy with a foreign navy.
 In 2021, a joint Russian-Chinese squadron sailed around Japan, passing between Japanese islands through the Tsugaru Strait and then the Osumi Strait.
 The Russian ships in the squadron included the destroyers Admiral Panteleyev and Admiral Tributs, the corvettes Aldar Tsydenzhapov and Gromkiy as well as auxiliaries.